 Since our inception, we have incurred significant operating losses.
-Our net loss was \$30.3 million for the year ended December 31, 2018.
-As of December 31, 2018, we had an accumulated deficit of \$71.5 million.
+Our net loss was \$30.3 million and \$14.0 million for the year ended December 31, 2018 and the three months ended March 31, 2019, respectively.
+As of December 31, 2018 and March 31, 2019, we had an accumulated deficit of \$71.5 million and \$86.5 million, respectively.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 In addition, we anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- advance the development of our lead product candidate, PLN-74809, through clinical development, and, if successful, later-stage clinical trials; - advance our other preclinical development programs, including PLN-1474, into clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - increase the amount of research and development activities to identify and develop product candidates; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio;
+- advance the development of our lead product candidate, PLN-74809, through clinical development, and, if successful, later-stage clinical trials; - advance our other preclinical development programs, including PLN-1474, into clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - increase the amount of research and development activities to identify and develop product candidates; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio;